 "Three groups of people intertwine and are left stranded in the streets on Purge Night, trying to survive the chaos and violence that occurs."

-A star is born!
 On this day in 2015 (in Italy), Roboshark made it clear that it would never be safe to go back into the water!
-Written (in part) and directed by Jeffery Scott Lando, the SciFi/Thriller starred Alexis Peterman, Matt Rippy, and Nigel Barber; and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Jeffery Scott Lando, the SciFi/Thriller starred Alexis Peterman, Matt Rippy, Nigel Barber, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "A great white bites a UFO aircraft in the Pacific and turns into a robo/shark hybrid."